rbomblauskas/minestats/README.md

 This module analyses Minesweeper matches saved in CSV format, and generates `leaderboard.html` and `matches.html`

-## Module Overview

-- **Data Analysis:** A C module generates HTML files containing a leaderboard and match history.
-- **File Viewing:** The generated HTML files can be opened in a web browser (or hosted on an HTTP server)

 ## Installation and Usage Instructions

 ### System Requirements